ghi-electronics/Documentation/hardware/core/system-on-chip.md

 large capacitor, typically 47 uF, should be near the G80 if the power supply is more than few inches away.

 ### Crystals
 The SITCore requires an external 8 MHz crystal and associated circuitry to function.
-For the RTC to function, a 32,768 Hz crystal and circuitry are required.
+For the RTC to function, a 32.768 kHz crystal and circuitry are required.
 Please see the processor's documentation for advanced information.

 ### Reset
 The reset pin is not pulled in any direction.
 Designs must be sure to use an appropriate pull-up resistor.